 Known for her deep commitment to her students and their education experience at the Humphrey School, Associate Professor Kathy Quick has been named a winner of the University of Minnesota’s 2021 Award for Outstanding Contributions to Graduate and Professional Education.

 The award recognizes faculty who are excellent teachers, who engage students in a community of intellectual inquiry, who are significant mentors and role models for students, and who develop and promote activities that help students understand the larger context of their intended professions.
 Quick is one of eight award recipients this year.
+They were recognized at a ceremony on November 15.

 “I can't think of any award that could make me prouder.
 I absolutely love teaching and our students,” says Quick, associate professor and chair of the Humphrey School’s leadership and management area and academic co-director of the University’s interdisciplinary Center for Integrative Leadership.